Astral1119/sheets-wiki/src/pages/lambda-update-suppression.md

 LAMBDA(volatile, update, volatile)([volatile function], [update condition])
 ```

+As of 1/6/25, LUS is no longer functional.
+Please be aware that the information on this page is no longer relevant.
+This article is kept for archival purposes only.

 [LAMBDA](https://sheets.wiki/pages/lambda/) references only recalculate when a change is detected in a cell referenced by the formula.
 This property overrides the typical volatile property of updating whenever any cell is updated.

 Because LUS is [unstable](https://sheets.wiki/pages/unstable/), typical use cases relate to temporary randomization and dice rolling.